 Price & Hours

 Comprising only 3.3 square miles, Sullivan's Island may not seem like a must-see for Charleston visitors.
 But this beachfront town proves that good things come in small packages.
 Sitting at the mouth of the Charleston harbor – a little less than 10 miles east of the downtown area – Sullivan's Island boasts beaches, tasty restaurants and unique shops, plus a colorful history.
+Many visitors say the beach is ideal for families.
 You'll also find a bevy of vacation rental properties here – a worthy alternative if you want a little more seclusion than some of downtown Charleston's hotels and bed-and-breakfasts can provide.

 The easiest way to reach Sullivan's Island is by car.
-To stake your claim on a patch of sand, park alongside the street and walk down to the beach (there are no municpal parking lots on Sullivan's Island).
-For more information, visit the town's website here.
+To stake your claim on a patch of sand, park alongside the street and walk down to the beach (there are no municipal parking lots on Sullivan's Island).
+For more information, visit the Charleston visitor's bureau website here.

 More Best Things To Do in Charleston, SC

 Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip, which they call beautiful and a must-visit.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.